frankyeh/UNet-Studio-Website/doc/gui_t3_dt.md

 If tracking results change a lot in repeated analyses, it is likely that the image acquisition is not optimal (e.g. too noisy, has very thick slices), and thus registration errors are boosted.
 To minimize this variance, export both baseline and follow-up NQA images and smooth them using [Tool][O41 View image][Signals][Smoothing] (make sure to update DSI Studio to use this function).
 Save the smoothed images as new files to run differential tracking.
 After smoothing, add the smoothed image back using [Slices][Add Other images] and continue with further analysis.

+- **Multi-metrics analysis**

+The metrics we usually use include DTI's FA and GQI's QA, RDI, NRDI (see [interpretations](https://dsi-studio.labsolver.org/doc/how_to_interpret_dmri.html)).
+The following is the implication behind them:

+- **FA** decreases during acute neuronal injury or chronic neurodegeneration.
+It has high sensitivity and low specificity because the decreases of FA can be due to vasogenic edeam, demyelination, inflammation, axonal loss.
+We often uses FA as the first-pass screening.
+- **QA** decreases when there is demyelination or axonal loss.
+It usually does NOT change at acute axonal injury or edema and thus is much more specific to axonal loss.
+In acute neuronal injury or inflammation, we may see FA decreasing with QA staying the same, potentially indicNating that the axonal injury is reversible.
+- **RDI** increases when there is cell infiltration, which happens in tumor or during inflammation.
+You need to have multishell or DSI acquisitions to use this metric.
+- **NRDI** increases when there is tissue edema.
+You need to have multishell or DSI acquisitions to use this metric.

+We usually run differential fiber tracking on FA, QA, RDI, and NRDI, respectively.
+This will give a comprehensive clinical picture of the neuronal change.
+For more detailed discussion, please refer to [how to intepret dMRI metrics](/doc/how_to_interpret_dmri.html).

 ## False discovery rate and statistical testing

 One key question for differential tractography is the significance of the findings.
 For example, if we observe a lot of tracks showing up in differential tractography, how many of them are false positive?
 A way to quantify this reliability is by calculating the false discovery rate from a group of patients and a group of control subjects.
 The following steps illustrate how this can be carried out in DSI Studio.